mohammedhamdhan/tp/docs/DeveloperGuide.md

   - If confirmed, the method calls `groupManager.removeGroup(groupName)` to remove the group from the group management system.
   - The updated group list is saved using `groupManager.saveGroups()`.

+#### Viewing the Transactions of a Member in a Group

+The `viewMember()` method is responsible for displaying the transactions of a particular member in a group.
+It lists all the expenses owed/attributed to the particular user.
+It is useful to track and log the expenses.

+- **Input:**

+  - Prompts user to enter the member name and group name.
+  - Trims any extra whitespaces from the input.

+- **Group Existence Check:**
+  - Checks whether the group exists, and whether the entered member name is part of the mentioned group.

+- **Loading Expense Data:**

+  - The method reads from the `owedAmounts.txt` file, which contains expense data.
+    -For each transaction, it will print out the relevant transaction.
+  - It also processes malformed data and skips it.

 #### Viewing an existing group

 The `viewGroup()` method is responsible for displaying the details of a specific group, it includes its members and associated expenses.